chasenicholl/ip-lock/README.md

 ### Usage as a cronjob

-I recommend installing this as a cronjob, or some form of system scheduled task.
+I recommend installing this as a scheduled system task, like a cronjob.

 ```shell
 crontab -e